project-jue/jue/docs/physics_world/PHYSICS_04_VM.md

-You've hit on a **critical and correct insight**.
-For Project Jue, you **do not need** a VM that imitates a physical computer (with MMUs, motherboards, etc.).
-You need a *semantic* VM—a minimal runtime that directly executes the high-level concepts of Jue (lambda application, closure management, message passing).
+The critical insight is that Project Jue does not need a VM imitating physical hardware (MMUs, motherboards).
+Instead, it requires a *semantic* VM—a minimal runtime executing Jue's high-level concepts (lambda application, closure management, message passing).

-Given this, writing a custom semantic VM is **not only feasible but likely the cleanest path forward**.
-The complexity of V8/JVM comes from supporting complex languages on real hardware.
-Your task is smaller: implement a **simple, stack-based or register-based interpreter for a designed-for-purpose instruction set**.
+Writing a custom semantic VM is the cleanest approach.
+The complexity of V8/JVM stems from supporting complex languages on real hardware.
+This task is more focused: implement a simple, stack-based or register-based interpreter for a purpose-designed instruction set.

 Let's outline what this would look like.